CoolJosh0221/active-learning-benchmark/README.md

 ## Installation

 Note.
 We only verify the installation steps on Ubuntu.
-Please raise the issue if you have any problem.
+Please raise the issue if you have any problems.

 When you use Python in [3.8, 3.9].